 But look at it another way: that's enough time to listen to a couple of thousand albums while you work, browse or simply listen, and there's absolutely no reason why you shouldn't be listening to them in style.

 While it's easy enough just to jam a pair of headphones into your laptop or connect them over Bluetooth, or even play music and video through your machine's built-in speakers, there's no denying that better sound is attainable through just a few simple and, if you like, very affordable upgrades.

-These seven tips don't involve massive investment, and you don't have to spend money on every aspect to achieve a great-sounding desktop set-up.
-Follow a few of them, though, and we'd like to think your time at your computer will be greatly improved.
+These seven tips don't involve massive investment and you don't have to spend money on every aspect to achieve a great-sounding desktop set-up.
+Follow a few of them, mind, and we'd like to think your time at your computer or laptop will be greatly improved.

-If you're still using the speakers built into your laptop for listening to music, then this is the most obvious and effective way to transform your desktop music experience in one single step.
+If you prefer listening to music through the speakers built into your laptop as opposed to headphones, then this is the most obvious and effective way to transform your desktop music experience in one single step.

-Like with televisions, computer audio wasn't always quite this bad when we had big box computer monitors, often with decent-sized speakers tacked onto the side.
+Like with TVs, computer audio wasn't always quite this bad when we had big box computer monitors, often with decent-sized speakers tacked onto the side.
 But ultra-thin screens and lightweight laptops have meant we now receive ultra-thin and lightweight sound through tiny speakers that, really, are typically a second (or rather a fifth) thought compared to other aspects of PC machine design.

-There are loads of options out there – check out our round-up of the best desktop computer speakers for decent and affordable options, such as the five-star Ruark Audio MR1 Mk2, Q Acoustics M20 or, if you have a bigger budget, the Elac Debut ConneX DCB41.
+There are loads of options out there – check out our round-up of the best computer speakers for class-leading options, such as the five-star Ruark Audio MR1 Mk2 and Q Acoustics M20 or, if you have a bigger budget, the Elac Debut ConneX DCB41.